Contributing Gear Writer

 What to Know About Closeout Gear

 Due to supply-chain shortages in the past few years, manufacturers have recently ramped up production to fill demand, and that has caused a lot of supply in recent months.
 Current deals reflect this situation with many closeout prices.
-When shopping closeout deals, look for gear that is more recent, and has ample replacement parts.
-For foil systems, look for a variety of wing, tail, and mast options so you can upgrade individual parts as your skills progress, rather than buying a complete new set at every stage of development.
+When shopping for closeout deals, look for gear that is more recent and has ample replacement parts.
+For foil systems, look for a variety of wing, tail, and mast options so you can upgrade individual parts as your skills progress, rather than buying a completely new set at every stage of development.

 It is good to do enough research to have an idea of the dimensions of the latest board designs – not just the volume, but the length and width as well, so you can judge a bargain’s design fairly.
 Look for reviews on YouTube and other sources like The Inertia – the older gear reviews are usually still around if you can nail the right search terms.